Mike Royko: Journalism

+Chicago Sun-Times

 When the Daily News closed, Royko worked for its allied morning newspaper, the Chicago Sun-Times.
 In 1984, Rupert Murdoch, for whom Royko said he would never work, bought the Sun-Times.
-Royko commented "No self-respecting fish would want to be wrapped in a Murdoch paper", and that "his goal is not quality journalism.
-His goal is vast power for Rupert Murdoch, political power".
+Royko commented "No self-respecting fish would want to be wrapped in a Murdoch paper," and that "his goal is not quality journalism.
+His goal is vast power for Rupert Murdoch, political power."
 Mike Royko then worked for the rival Chicago Tribune, a paper he had said he'd never work for and at which he never felt comfortable.
 For a period after the takeover, the Sun-Times reprinted Royko's columns, while new columns appeared in the Tribune.

 Many of Royko's columns are collected in books.
 He also authored Boss, his unauthorized biography of Richard J. Daley, the 48th mayor of Chicago, and the father of Richard, William, and John P. Daley.

-In 1976, a Royko column criticized the Chicago Police Department for providing an around-the-clock security for Frank Sinatra.
-Sinatra responded with a letter calling Royko a "pimp," threatening to "punch you in the mouth" for speculating that he wore a toupée.
+In 1976, a Royko column criticized the Chicago Police Department for providing an around-the-clock security detail for Frank Sinatra.
+Sinatra responded with a letter calling Royko a "pimp," and threatening to "punch [Royko] in the mouth" for speculating that he wore a toupée.
 Royko auctioned the letter, the proceeds going to the Salvation Army.
 The winner of the auction was Vie Carlson, mother of Cheap Trick drummer Bun E. Carlos.
 After appearing on Antiques Roadshow, Carlson consigned the letter to Freeman's, which auctioned it in 2010.

-Like some other columnists, Royko created fictitious personae with whom he could "converse", the most famous being Slats Grobnik, a comically stereotyped working class Polish-Chicagoan.
+Like some other columnists, Royko created fictitious personae with whom he could "converse," the most famous being Slats Grobnik, a comically stereotyped working class Polish-Chicagoan.
 Generally, the Slats Grobnik columns described two men discussing a current event in a Polish neighborhood bar.
-In 1973, Royko collected several of the Grobnik columns in a collection titled Slats Grobnik and Other Friends.
+In 1973, Royko collected several of the Grobnik columns in a collection titled Slats Grobnik and Some Other Friends.
 Another of Royko's characters was his pseudo-psychiatrist Dr. I. M. Kookie (eponymous protagonist of Dr. Kookie, You're Right!
 [1989]).
 Dr. Kookie, purportedly the founder of the Asylumism religion – according to which Earth was settled by a higher civilization's rejected insane people – satirized pop culture and pop psychology.
 Through his columns, Royko helped make his favorite after-work bar, the Billy Goat Tavern, famous, and popularized the curse of the Billy Goat.
-Billy Goat's reciprocated by sponsoring the Daily News's 16-inch softball team, and featuring Royko's columns on their walls.
+Billy Goat's reciprocated by sponsoring the Daily News's 16-inch softball team and featuring Royko's columns on their walls.

 Royko's columns were syndicated country-wide in more than 600 newspapers.
 He produced more than 7,500 columns in a four-decade career.
 He also wrote or compiled dozens of "That's Outrageous!" columns for Reader's Digest.

-By the 1990s he turned to national themes, often taking a conservative perspective on issues such as gay rights.
+By the 1990s he turned to national themes, often taking a conservative perspective on issues, including gay rights.